Foundations of Linguistics

 The answer must show evidence of extensive background study beyond basic texts.

-Students will be able to analyse language data for semantic content, functions and relationships
+Students will be able to analyse natural language data in the core areas of phonetics, phonology, morphology, syntax, semantics and pragmatics.

 Teaching and Learning Strategy

-Twelve 2 hour lectures - the module is divided into 6 units.
-Each unit will have two 2 hour lectures.
+The module is divided into 6 units.
+Each apart from Syntax unit will have two 2 hour lectures.
+Syntax will have one 2 hour lecture plus two 1 hour lectures.
 In addition there will be a summary 1 hour lecture at the end of the module.